12:30 – 12:40 pm

 Topics will be presented by providers who are part of the collaborative program between Northwestern Memorial HealthCare and Ann & Robert H. Lurie Children's Hospital of Chicago and its affiliated physician groups.

-American Board of Surgery Continuous Certification and Self-Assessment Programs
+American Board of Surgery Accredited CME and Self-Assessment

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn credit toward the CME and Self-Assessment requirement(s) of the American Board of Surgery’s Continuous Certification program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn credit toward the CME and Self-Assessment requirements of the American Board of Surgery’s Continuous Certification program.
 It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABS credit.
+ABS CME credits will be submitted to the boards within 3 months of the conclusion of the activity.

 Event information